gachet/operativos/lab2.md

 ## `ps` Command

 Xv6 does not have the `ps` command like Linux, so you will add your own.
 This command is used to find out information regarding active processes in the system.
 We define "active" here to be a process in the RUNNABLE, SLEEPING,  RUNNING, or ZOMBIE state.
 Processes in the UNUSED or EMBRYO states are not considered active.
 In order to write your `ps` program, you will need to add another system call.
+See [process state transition diagram](xv6-state-transition-model.pdf).

 You will find  `struct proc`, *the process structure*, in the file `proc.h`.
 When xv6 is running, there is an array of `proc struct`s in the data structure named `ptable` in `proc.c`.
 All information for each process is in a `struct proc` in the `proc[]` array.